micahondiwa/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 a = 1
 b = 1
 ```
-- [103-line2.txt](103-line2.txt) - How many int objects are created by the execution of the second line of the script
+- [103-line2.txt](103-line2.txt) - How many int objects are created by the execution of the second line of the script.
 ```
 a = 1
 b = 1